Discrepancy Modeling Framework: Learning missing physics, modeling systematic residuals, and disambiguating between deterministic and random effects: Discrepancy Modeling Applications

 \subsubsection{Adding Noise}

-We re-ran both discrepancy modeling approaches with the Van der Pol oscillator and increasing levels of Gaussian noise added to the 'true' Van der Pol dynamics to evaluate the effect of sensor measurement \textit{quality}.
-Importantly, we assume any noise is due to both natural variability and system observation.
+We re-ran both discrepancy modeling approaches with the Van der Pol oscillator and increasing levels of Gaussian noise added to the 'true' Van der Pol observations to evaluate the effect of sensor measurement \textit{quality}.
 We use noise level of $\sigma = [0.1\%, \; 1\%, \; 10\%] $.
 As seen in Fig.~\ref{fig:Vanderpol_RMSE_Compare}, discrepancy modeling can be successful in numerous ways.
 Therefore, implementation amounts to user intent for discrepancy modeling, as well as the quantity and quality of sensor measurements.
 For example, when using discrepancy modeling to learn missing physics of the Van der Pol oscillator, all methods reconstruct and forecast true dynamics successfully in the no, low, and medium noise regimes.
-Note in the high noise regime, accuracy will most likely increase for methods like SINDy (which has an accuracy increase but is non-sparse) and DMD with innovations from baseline code packages (\textit{e.g.}, ensemble, bagging, culling)~\cite{de2020pysindy,sashidhar2021bagging,fasel2021ensemble}.
+Note in the high noise regime, accuracy will most likely increase for methods like SINDy (which has an accuracy increase but is non-sparse) and DMD with innovations from baseline code packages (\textit{e.g.}, ensemble, bagging, culling)~\cite{de2020pysindy,sashidhar2022bagging,fasel2021ensemble}.
 If the user's intent for discrepancy modeling is interpretability, for no/low/medium noise, SINDy and DMD perform well, with minimal data quantity requirements and small computational costs (See Fig.~\ref{fig:Computational_Cost} for computational cost comparisons).
 Even if the user has no interest in interpretability, SINDy and DMD perform comparably to GPR and NN (methods that have increased data quantity requirements and greater computational costs).
-On the other hand, if the user's intent is to only reduce error, correcting the state-space solution with a discrepancy model of the systematic residual is feasible with DMD, GPR, and NN.
+On the other hand, if the user's intent is to only reduce state-space error for example, correcting the state-space solution with a discrepancy model of the systematic residual is feasible with DMD, GPR, and NN.
 While forecasting errors appear abysmal, utility of these methods for forecasting may increase with better initialization, as discussed above.